 4. Trading Volume

-On May 16, 1997, Amazon’s trading volume was 7.2 million.
-On Oct.
-6, 2017, it was 15 million.
 Google Finance makes you use the cursor to reveal volume.
-On Yahoo!
-Finance and many other platforms, stock charts use small vertical lines near the chronological timeline at the bottom of the chart to represent volume.
+On Yahoo Finance and many other platforms, stock charts use small vertical lines near the chronological timeline at the bottom of the chart to represent volume.

 Tools of the Trade

-As previously stated, you’ll want to pick a platform to research stocks and learn how to read stock charts.
-Once you learn, however, you’ll be able to read them all, the same way you can jump on any bike and pedal away the moment you learn how to ride your own.
+Although you’ll want to pick a platform to research stocks and learn how to read stock charts, once you’ve learned, you’ll be able to read them all, the same way you can jump on any bike and pedal away the moment you learn how to ride your own.

-At some point, you’ll need to open an investment account with a brokerage firm that uses its own charts–you have to have a brokerage account if you want to buy and sell stocks.
-What you don’t have to do is pay for the privilege.
-The days of paying trade commissions are over and any brokerage firm you choose shouldn’t charge other fees either.
-If you handle your own investments, you shouldn’t have to pay for an account.
-The following are among the best free brokerage firms:
+At some point, you’ll need to open an investment account with a brokerage firm that uses its own charts so you can buy and sell stocks.
+The following are among the best commission-free brokerage firms:

 Stock charts let you isolate a specific stock, a fund or an entire index to see whether it’s going up or down over time.
-All it takes is a glance at the trend line.
 Within the trend line, you’ll see peaks and valleys that represent price swings.
-Sometimes, those price swings serve as reliable buy and sell indicators called lines of support and resistance, which more advanced investors can identify in real time.
+Sometimes, those price swings serve as a reliable buy and sell indicators called lines of support and resistance, which more advanced investors can identify in real time.

 You can also gather information on trading volume to get the most out of your analysis.
-That’s all charts are–there is no magic.
-They’re analytical tools that investors use to guide their decisions.
-Charts don’t “tell” you anything.
+That’s all charts are — there is no magic, and charts don’t “tell” you anything.
 They present data in visual form.
 It’s up to you to learn how to identify and interpret that data for yourself.
 Successful investors first invest the time it takes to learn the basics.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.